Hello! I’m Adam Moskowitz

 Background

 I began teaching when I was twenty, as an intern at an elementary school in Pennsylvania.
-I had no idea what I was doing—but the sacred spark of shared insight and discovery that lit up the classroom felt like the most wonderful thing I’d ever experienced.
+I had no idea what I was doing—but the sacred spark of shared insight and discovery that lit up the classroom felt like the most wonderful thing.

-My life took a sudden pivot toward healing and contemplative practice.
+My own struggles and the weight of long-buried anxiety pivoted my life toward healing and meditative practice.
 Time off turned into retreat; novels were replaced with strange spiritual texts.
 (I do miss those novels!)
 It was a seismic shift—excruciating and beautiful.
-I wouldn’t trade it for anything.

 My work today